Zoee28/p1.ZoeSmith/README.md

 # Issues with current design of microwave:
-- Cook and power button not functioning
+- Cook and power button not functioning (when pressed, microwave only beeps twice)
 - Limited to preprogrammed buttons (ex. pizza, express cook, add 30 seconds)
 - Preprogrammed food times not accurate (ex.
 For pizza when I use the pizza button, my pizza is still cold or only room temperature for 1 slice)
 - For inputting 1:15, the user must press 1 minute, add 30 seconds, and manually stop at 15 seconds remaining